skunkteam/types/README.md

 ### Literals

 It is quite common to construct (large) object literals in code or in unit tests.
-Since the type-constructors accepts `unknown` as an argument, you run the risk of loosing code completion.
+Since the type-constructors accepts `unknown` as an argument, you run the risk of losing code completion.
 However, each type also has a [`.literal`](markdown/types.basetypeimpl.literal.md) feature

 ```typescript